Annual Sports Conference

 Panel 1

 Investing in sports clubs, bodies or related businesses presents unique financial, cultural and operational dynamics.
-This session will focus on the key stages of the investment lifecycle in sport, from the most important factors to consider prior to making an initial investment to managing investments after capital has been deployed to where the next wave of growth may come from in sport from a commercial perspective.
-In each case, the panel will consider how investments are made whilst protecting the role sports club and bodies, in particular, play in communities and wider society and their cultural significance, factors which make investing in sport a different proposition to investing in almost any other asset class.
+This session will focus on the key stages of the investment lifecycle in sport, from (1) the most important factors to consider prior to making an initial investment to (2) managing the investment after capital has been deployed to (3) where the next wave of growth may come from.
+The panel will consider how investments can be made whilst safeguarding the role sports clubs and bodies, in particular, play in communities and society more broadly; a factor which makes investing in sport a different proposition to investing in almost any other asset class.

 Panel 2